tim-br/code_challenge/README.md

 ### Sql Queries

+Open a new terminal (or run `docker-compose` in the background) to run the sql queries.

 _The db container needs to be running for these queries.
 Check that the containers are running with_ `docker-compose ps` _._

 ```shell